apache/spark/docs/mllib-dimensionality-reduction.md

 <div data-lang="java" markdown="1">

-The following code demonstrates how to compute principal components on a tall-and-skinny `RowMatrix` and use them to project the vectors into a low-dimensional space.
+The following code demonstrates how to compute principal components on a `RowMatrix` and use them to project the vectors into a low-dimensional space.
 The number of columns should be small, e.g, less than 1000.